dckc22/strava_integration/README.md

 ## Credit:

-The code used to pull my activities using the Strava API is largely the same as what was done here: https://medium.com/swlh/using-python-to-connect-to-stravas-api-and-analyse-your-activities-dummies-guide-5f49727aac86
+The code used to pull my activities using the Strava API is roughly the same as what was done here: https://medium.com/swlh/using-python-to-connect-to-stravas-api-and-analyse-your-activities-dummies-guide-5f49727aac86

+I changed a few of the token initialization to suit my needs.
+I've also added my own analysis.